hellt/netdevops.me/docs/posts/2017/virsh_remove_w_xargs.md

 Too much typing for a simple task...
 Lets see how `xargs` comes into play!

-# grep and xargs!
+# grep and xargs

 What we need to do is to filter out the target domain names and pass these names to the `virsh destroy && virsh undefine && rm -rf` commands.

 First things first, lets get the names of the domains. `grep` is the tool of choice.

 ```
 # grep flags: